Congratulations on your pregnancy!

-Your baby is affected by your experiences, so everything you put into your body, your thoughts and feelings all have an effect on your baby.
+Your baby is affected by your experiences, so everything you put into your body, your thoughts and your feelings all have an effect on your baby.
 This course will help you navigate your experiences with more mindfulness and give you the tools to down-regulate your system should stress and/or anxiety be regularly present.
 One of the most important things I can teach you is how to relax effectively and efficiently to change your blood chemistry to reduce cortisol and increase oxytocin.

 What to bring:

 - Canberra Yoga Space supplies yoga mats and any yoga props you may need, such as bolsters (big cylindrical pillows), blankets, blocks and eye pillows.
 If you would prefer to use your own yoga mat please feel free to bring it.

 - Wear loose comfortable clothing – we practice with bare feet, so no footwear is required during class.